HoFa1997/chat-app/README.md

 # Supabase Slack Clone 🚀

 Welcome to the Supabase Slack Clone project!
-This open-source initiative is all about creating a feature-rich chat application inspired by Slack.
-Dive into a world powered by Next.js for the frontend and Supabase for the backend, designed for developers and by developers.
+This open-source initiative is dedicated to creating a feature-rich chat application inspired by Slack, utilizing Next.js for the frontend and Supabase for the backend.
+This project is part of the [docsplus project](https://github.com/docs-plus/docs.plus), demonstrating integrated solutions and collaborative features.

+## Why Build Another Chat App?

+Our primary aim is to explore and demonstrate the capabilities of Supabase, showcasing the potential of this platform as a backend service.
+This project serves as a real-world test to evaluate the power of PostgreSQL through Supabase's interface, addressing numerous challenges along the way.

+### Challenges and Innovations

+Throughout the development, we encountered several limitations with Supabase's real-time features.
+However, these obstacles led us to devise innovative solutions that not only work around these hurdles but also enhance our application's functionality.

+### Focus on Performance

+Performance is a key concern for us.
+We strive to ensure that our application runs efficiently with minimal server resources.
+One of the decisions we made to boost performance was to disable Row Level Security (RLS), as it introduced latency in requests.
+This choice was made to prioritize responsiveness and speed, making our chat application swift and lightweight.

+This initiative is an extension of the broader [docsplus project](https://github.com/docs-plus/docs.plus), which provides a suite of tools for real-time collaboration and information management.
+By connecting these projects, we aim to enrich the functionality and demonstrate the seamless integration possible with Supabase and other open-source technologies.

+Join us in building the ultimate chat application—enhancing communication through collaborative development while pushing the limits of what Supabase can do!

 ## 🌟 Features Checklist